Skip to main content

 Bridlemile Elementary School vs Creston Elementary School

-Creston Elementary School has a higher overall rating of 9.6/10 compared to 9.1/10.
+Bridlemile Elementary School and Creston Elementary School are very closely rated, both scoring around 9.3 out of 10.
 Bridlemile Elementary School is significantly larger with 446 students, about 1.9× the size of Creston Elementary School (238).
-In math proficiency, Bridlemile Elementary School leads at 75.0%.
+In math proficiency, Bridlemile Elementary School leads at 95.0%.

 Ratings Comparison